STile-project/STile/README.md

 ## How to run the experiments:

+1. Enter the Docker container of [sparsetir-artifact](https://github.com/uwsampl/sparsetir-artifact/tree/main).

+2. Replace "nvcc.py" and "codegen_c.cc" with the corresponding files in this repository, and recompile SparseTIR.

-Enter the Docker container of [sparsetir-artifact](https://github.com/uwsampl/sparsetir-artifact/tree/main), and directly run the scripts in SPMM and SDDMM
+3. Run the scripts in SPMM and SDDMM.